tejastank/phoneserver/README.md

 # Phone Server
-## Easily access files from your computer or android phone via simpleHTTPServer
+## Easily access files from your computer or android android via simpleHTTPServer
 ### Uses Kivy and simpleHTTPServer

-Easily browse files on your android phone via webbrowser.
+Easily browse files on your android device via webbrowser.
 `Download and install PhoneServer-0.12-debug.apk from the bin/ folder`
 `Start app`
 `Select folder you would like to serve`